History_Timeline_1950s.jpg

 1998

-• Southland launches Architectural System Division (ASD), developing cleanroom envelope systems for the electronics industry.
+• We launch an Architectural System Division (ASD) to develop cleanroom envelope systems for the electronics industry.

 • Burns Mechanical, a future Southland Industries company, is founded.